If you’ve ever used the phrase,

 No. Salt is a compound called Sodium Chloride while Sodium is a chemical element (Na) found in the Earth’s crust.

-Sodium is an essential nutrient for human beings because it regulates blood volume, blood pressure, osmotic equilibrium and pH levels in our bodies.
+Sodium is an essential nutrient for human beings because it regulates blood volume, blood pressure, osmotic equilibrium, and pH levels in our bodies.
 Sodium is also needed for your muscles and nerves to work properly.
 In fact, each of us needs a minimum of 500 milligrams of sodium a day.
 This is where salt, or Sodium Chloride, enters the picture.
 It’s the principal source of sodium in the human diet and one of our most ancient and ubiquitous food seasonings – in fact, for thousands of years, salting has been an important method of food preservation.

-What are some sources of Sodium?
+What are some sources of sodium?

 Can too much salt/sodium in your diet be harmful?

 Absolutely.
-At Mountain Trek we recognize every person is unique and recommended sodium intakes will vary based on age, metabolism, amount of exercise/sweat, medications, etc. However, Health Canada sets the adequate intake of sodium for women at 1500 mg daily, and a tolerable upper intake level of 2300 mg/day.
+At Mountain Trek, we recognize every person is unique, and recommended sodium intakes will vary based on age, metabolism, amount of exercise/sweat, medications, etc. However, Health Canada sets the adequate intake of sodium for women at 1500 mg daily, and a tolerable upper intake level of 2300 mg/day.
 How much exactly is that?
 Well, 2300 mg is the amount of sodium that’s found in one teaspoon of salt.
 And recent research shows we’re consuming a lot more than that.
 The average North American man consumes about 3500 mg of sodium every day and women consume 2500 mg.
-There large amounts promote hypertension, an ailment that causes 7.6 million premature deaths worldwide.
+Their large amounts promote hypertension, an ailment that causes 7.6 million premature deaths worldwide.
 If you’re chronically eating a diet that’s high in salt you are at risk of high blood pressure, which in turn increases your risk of heart attack and stroke.
 There are also some studies that suggest too much salt consumption can increase the risk of osteoporosis and kidney problems.

 Sodium and exercise

-Ask any Mountain Trek client who’s hiked 10km with us and they’ll tell you that they sweat.
+Ask any Mountain Trek guest who’s hiked 10km with us and they’ll tell you that they sweat.
 A lot.
-And when you perspire, your body loses sodium, potassium and other essential minerals and nutrients.
-If you’re hiking, jogging, kayaking or doing any athletic activity over long distances, and you don’t rehydrate properly, you could be contributing to a decreased blood/sodium concentration.
+And when you perspire, your body loses sodium, potassium, and other essential minerals and nutrients.
+If you’re hiking, jogging, kayaking, or doing any athletic activity over long distances, and you don’t rehydrate properly, you could be contributing to a decreased blood/sodium concentration.
 And the result might be ringing in your ears or mild heart palpitations.
 (In extreme instances you could succumb to hyponatremia, a condition similar to dehydration in which nausea, muscle cramps, disorientation, slurred speech, and confusion may occur.)
 Does that mean you should drink Gatorade every time you exercise?
 Absolutely not!
 Gatorade is full of sugar and it’s not an effective electrolyte replenishment tool.
 (For more about, electrolytes, check out our blog called “Electrolytes – Myth Busted!”)

 How to lower your salt intake

 - Avoid processed foods as one small meal could have twice the recommended daily intake of sodium.
-Stick to whole foods, vegetables and fruit.
+Stick to whole foods, vegetables, and fruit

 - Cook with less salt